 Applicants must submit the following:

 • 2- to 3-page letter of application describing the project.
-Include a statement about the importance of the project, the methods to be used, and project goals for the summer.
+Include a statement about the importance of the project, the methods to be used, project goals for the summer, and a title for the project.

-• 1-page autobiography and resume including name, university, year, e-mail address, street address, and phone number.
+• Resume including name, university, year, email address, street address, and phone number.

 • 2 letters of recommendation, one from a professor and another from someone outside academia.
-These should be e-mailed directly by the persons writing the recommendations to Christopher Sims, Undergraduate Education Director at CDS, at firstname.lastname@example.org.
+These should be emailed directly by the persons writing the recommendations to the Assistant to the Undergraduate Education Director at CDS, at .

-• Sample work in the form to be used for the project (for example, five-minute video, ten to twenty photos by e-mail or as prints, five-page writing sample).
+• Sample work in the form to be used for the project (for example, 5-minute video, 10 to 20 photos by email or as prints, 5-page writing sample).
 Video samples should be sent as links to pieces on Vimeo or YouTube.

 • Short budget outline detailing projected costs for supplies, travel, accommodations, and other expenses related to fieldwork.

-• Except for the letters of recommendation which should come directly by the persons writing the recommendations, we prefer that all other materials come in a single e-mail sent to Christopher Sims, Undergraduate Education Director at CDS, at email@example.com.
+• Except for the letters of recommendation, which should come directly from the persons writing the recommendations, we prefer that the applicant send all other materials in a single email to the Assistant to the Undergraduate Education Director at CDS, at .

-Awards of up to $2,000 will be made by April 13, 2015.
+Awards of up to $2,000 will be made by the week of April 16, 2017.
 The award amount will be reported to the winners on a 1099-Miscellaneous tax form.
 It is the responsibility of the winners to file their tax liability.
 Award recipients may consult with CDS staff and use CDS facilities while working on their projects.
+Award recipients may have access to some production equipment from CDS, depending on availability.
 Final projects will be archived at Duke.